lonemortensen/lone-mortensen/README.md

 To further support the responsive layout, the getBoundingClientRect() method is used with the resize event to ensure the big yellow dot in the About section stays centered when the user resizes the screen.

-A modal window component, made up of two separate JavaScript modules, for portfolio projects appears on top of the webpage and dynamically renders the selected modal's html and data to the page via the DOM.
+A modal window component, made up of two separate JavaScript modules, for portfolio projects appears on top of the webpage and dynamically renders the selected modal's HTML and data to the page via the DOM.

 Animations add behavior and interest to the website —